 Groucho chromatin immunoprecipation (ChIP) and sequencing

 Groucho ChIP-seq data analysis

 Multiplexed libraries were sequenced on Illumina HiSeq 2000 sequencing platforms (High Throughput Sequencing Facility, Broad Stem Cell Research Center, UCLA).
 Reads were demultiplexed via custom scripts.
 Demultiplexed libraries were filtered for read quality and PCR duplicates.
-Alignment was performed against the Drosophila melanogaster genome (BDGP 5 assembly) with Bowtie2 using the following paramaters: -very-sensitive-local (Langmead and Salzberg, 2012).
-Peak calling was performed using MACS2 (v2.1.0) (Zhang et al., 2008)
+Alignment was performed against the Drosophila melanogaster genome (iGenomes BDGP 5.25 assembly) with Bowtie2 (v2.2.5) using the following parameters: -very-sensitive-local {Langmead, 2012 #3049}.
+Peak calling was performed using MACS2 (v2.1.0) with default parameters {Zhang, 2008 #2203}.
+Peak visualizations generated with Integrated Genome Browser (v8.4.2) {Nicol, 2009 #3050}.

 Embryonic RNA isolation and sequencing (RNA-seq)

+Staged embryos were manually homogenized in TRIzol reagent (Life Technologies) according to manufacturer protocols.
+Purified RNA quality was assessed via Bioanalyzer 2100 (Agilent Technologies). polyA-selected libraries were generated with TruSeq Stranded mRNA Library Prep Kit (Illumina) and sequenced on the Illumina HiSeq 2000 platform.

 RNA-seq data analysis

+Reads were demultiplexed via custom scripts.
+Low quality reads were trimmed and remaining reads were aligned with TopHat2 (v2.0.9) {Kim, 2013 #1817} against the Drosophila melanogaster genome (iGenomes BDGP 5.25 assembly) with iGenomes gene models as a guide.
+Gene assignment was performed with HTSeq {IAnders, 2015 #3027}.
+Differential expression analysis was performed with DESeq2 (v1.8.0) {Love, 2014 #3031}.

 Results

 Groucho is recruited ubiquitously and dynamically throughout the genome

-The timepoints used for the analysis were chosen to overlap significant events in embryonic development that have known Groucho interactions.
-The first timepoint (1.5 – 4 hours post fertilization) encompasses formation of the syncytial blastoderm and subsequent cellularization.
+The time windows used for the analysis were chosen to overlap significant events in embryonic development that have known Groucho interactions.
+The first window (timepoint 1: 1.5 – 4 hours post-fertilization) encompasses formation of the syncytial blastoderm and subsequent cellularization.
 It is during this stage that the expression patterns of the pair-rule and segment polarity genes (including engrailed, a Groucho-interacting TF) are established, a defining step in anterior-posterior patterning.
 Specification of presumptive germ layers along the dorsal-ventral axis occurs during this stage, primarily guided by the activity of Dorsal in conjunction with Groucho.
-The second timepoint (4 – 6.5 hours) encompasses the growth and segmentation of the germ band, including the formation of neuroblasts, a crucial early step in the onset of neurogenesis.
-Timepoint 3 (6.5 – 9 hours) encompasses retraction of the germ band and fusion of the anterior and posterior midgut.
+The second window (timepoint 2: 4 – 6.5 hours post-fertilization) encompasses the growth and segmentation of the germ band, including the formation of neuroblasts, a crucial early step in the onset of neurogenesis.
+The third window (timepoint 3: 6.5 – 9 hours post-fertilization) encompasses retraction of the germ band and fusion of the anterior and posterior midgut.